 I know the formula seems sort of random, but I have my reasoning. :)

 The pricing assumes: Batting is 80/20, single layer.
 Backing is solid cotton, which can be provided by me if desired, and quilting is an E2E.
-Binding is machine applied (no hand-sewing, and stitching will show.
+Binding is included.

 Exact size may vary, depending on the size and number of shirts.